hrldcpr/pyLAPJV/README.md

-pyLAPJV

 This Python module is just a simple wrapper for the C++ code written by Jonker to implement the Jonker-Volgenant algorithm, LAPJV, for the linear assignment problem.

+**It has not been updated since 2008, so may need some changes &mdash; pull requests are welcome!**

 See the important notes below to properly use this algorithm.
-For a more tolerant, but slower, LAP algorithm see http://mit.edu/harold/www/code.html#hungarian
+For a more tolerant, but slower, LAP algorithm see http://github.com/hrldcpr/hungarian

 Note that this module depends on the numpy module.
 You must install numpy before you can compile this module.
-Numpy can be downloaded from http://numpy.sf.net
+Numpy can be downloaded from http://numpy.scipy.org

-If you have any problems with this module, you should email me (hbc@mit.edu), not Dr. Jonker.
+If you have any problems with this module, you should contact me, not Dr. Jonker.

 To build this module run:

     > python setup.py build

 Then you can either put the file build/lib-<YOUR-PLATFORM>/LAPJV.so in the same directory as the code that will be using it, or you can install it so that all of your python programs can see it:

     > python setup.py install

 For the module's documentation, type at a Python prompt:

     >>> help('LAPJV')

 For a usage example, courtesy of Dr. N.D. van Foreest, see example.py